vonhraban/docs-1/platform/getting-started.md

 to focus on building services rather than managing infrastructure.
 We're launching an invite only beta.
 A shared place for the community to build together.

-The beta invite only platform includes the following features:
+The platform includes the following features:

 - **Global service deployment** - Services will run globally by default in a multi-cloud environment
 - **Auto configuration** - Services will be auto configured with the required registry, broker, etc